codelastnight/portfolio/src/pages/index.md

 templateKey: index-page
 title: simon zhang design
 image: /img/og-image.jpg
-tagline: exploring the tension between practical and experimental
+tagline: exploring the tension between accessible and experimental
-aboutblurb: simon zhang is a cross-disciplinary designer based in ATL & SEA — netscape-oriented with a windows aero slant. exploring the tension between practical and experimental.
+aboutblurb: simon zhang is a cross-disciplinary designer based in ATL & SEA — netscape-oriented with a windows aero slant. exploring the tension between accessible and experimental.
 aboutdesc: Currently studying Industrial Design at Georgia Tech, with a minor in Sustainable Cities.
 listen:
   prettyLink: alphahalo w/ blackwinterwells by yandere